Risks involved with trampolines.

 - Trampoline not assembled properly or on inappropriate location – loose joints, problems with padding and trampoline located near other objects can lead to serious injuries.
 Always follow assembly manual when setting up a trampoline and always leave at least 5 feet from other objects.

-- No safety enclosure – One former research (made from 1979 – 1988) has shown that 80% of trampoline injuries occured because people fell of the trampoline.
+- No safety enclosure – One former research (made from 1979 – 1988) has shown that 80% of trampoline injuries occur because people fall of the trampoline.
 In newer studies this number is much lower, where only 22%-28% is same reason for today accidents.
 Still, very large number of accidents which could be avoided.

 - Age of jumper – child below sex years of age.
 Younger children will less likely have sufficient coordination skills, skills which are crucial while jumping on trampoline, from stabilizing in mid air to control landings.
 Younger children have 50% more chance to get a fracture which requires surgery, when compared to general population.